Equatorial Guinea: First European contact and Portuguese rule (1472–1778)

-The Portuguese explorer Fernando Pó, seeking a path to India, is credited as being the first European to see the island of Bioko, in 1472.
+Portuguese explorer Fernando Pó, seeking a path to India, is credited as being the first European to see the island of Bioko in 1472.
 He called it Formosa ("Beautiful"), but it quickly took on the name of its European discoverer.
-Fernando Pó and Annobón were colonized by Portugal in 1474.
-The first factories were established on the islands around 1500 as the Portuguese quickly recognized the positives of the islands including volcanic soil and disease-resistant highlands.
-Despite natural advantages, initial Portuguese efforts in 1507 to establish a sugarcane plantation and town near what is now Concepción on Fernando Pó failed due to Bubi hostility and fever.
+The island of Fernando Pó and Annobón were colonised by Portugal in 1474.
+The first factories were established on the islands around 1500 as the Portuguese recognised the positives of the islands including volcanic soil and disease-resistant highlands.
+Despite natural advantages, initial Portuguese efforts in 1507 to establish a sugarcane plantation and town on Fernando Pó failed due to Bubi hostility and fever.